JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

 [//]: # (title: Navigation and routing)

-> The navigation library is currently [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels).
-> You're welcome to try it in your Compose Multiplatform projects.
-> We would appreciate your feedback in [YouTrack](https://youtrack.jetbrains.com/newIssue?project=CMP).
->
-{style="warning"}

 Navigation is a key part of UI applications that allows users to move between different application screens.
 Compose Multiplatform adopts the [Jetpack Compose approach to navigation](https://developer.android.com/guide/navigation/design#frameworks).